Dinduks/dinduks.github.com/source/_posts/2011-12-03-symfony2-using-multiple-databases.markdown

       orm:
         auto_mapping: false

-**Note**: If there’s an error bounded with this line, just delete it.
+*Note: If there’s an error bounded with this line, just delete it.*

 Then, right below, set up EM while specifying *mappings* to each bundle.